- Seeing Jewish Studies Through Christian Students' Writing

 Pedagogies of Engagement in Jewish Studies

-For all its astonishing success in recent years, academic Jewish studies has yet to explore how it can most fully engage the lives and minds of its students and of the larger communities of which it is a part.
+For all its astonishing success in recent years, academic Jewish studies has done little to explore how it can most fully engage the lives and minds of its students and of the larger communities of which it is a part.

 The Project on Pedagogies of Engagement in Jewish Studies recruited a group of Jewish studies professors of to confront directly the issues facing the discipline and to build together new pedagogic models that respond to the challenges and opportunities of student engagement.
 The phrase “pedagogies of engagement” signals: